MouseLand/Kilosort/README.md

 `ops.AUCsplit = 0.9` (default).
 Threshold on the area under the curve (AUC) criterion for performing a split in the final step.
 If the AUC of the split is higher than this, that split is considered good.
 However, a good split only goes through if, additionally, the cross-correlogram of the split units does not contain a big dip at time 0.

-`ops.lambda = 10` (default).
+`ops.lam = 10` (default).
 The individual spike amplitudes are biased towards the mean of the cluster by this factor; 50 is a lot, 0 is no bias.

 A list of all the adjustable parameters is in the example configuration file.